Relay — Headless VPN auth

 What the screencast shows

-4. The app runs the Phase 1 SAML browser flow.
-The AWS-hosted login page opens in Chrome Custom Tab.
+- The app runs the Phase 1 SAML browser flow in Chrome Custom Tab.
 The user authenticates with their SSO credentials.

-5. The app posts the completed SAMLResponse to the relay backend.
-The relay pushes it to the waiting agent over WebSocket.
+- The app posts the completed SAMLResponse to the relay.
+Relay pushes it to the waiting agent over WebSocket.

-8. On cleanup, the app shows the agent as connected and the operator can disconnect it remotely with one tap.
+- On cleanup, the app shows the agent as connected and the operator can disconnect it remotely.

 Try it now — no account required